In the Beginning

 The non profit organization is supported primarily by contributions of individuals, businesses, churches and nonprofit organizations.

-In January 2018 Pastor John reported in his web blog “… our board seized the opportunity in purchasing three new properties— two adjacent to our main campus at 619 SE Ninth Ave., as well as the former church building at 103 Main Street SE of Pastor Les Bailey, the founder of this mission.
+In January 2018 Pastor John reported in his web blog “… our board seized the opportunity in purchasing three new properties— two adjacent to our main campus at 619 SE Ninth Ave., as well as the former church building at 103 Main Street SE of Pastor Les Bailey, the founder.

 This residential building at 103 Main St SE will be renovated and designated for single mothers with children.